The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 In the Watermark Text, use the parameter ^PREVIEW_ID^ instead of ^USERNAME^

-This produces a preview with a watermark like the following one:
+This produces a preview or download with a watermark like the following one:

-Note that if the user previews the file additional times, it will have different preview IDs each time.
+Note that if the user previews or downloads the file additional times, it will have different preview IDs each time.

 -

-To identify the user who previewed the file, go to the Audit Logs, and locate the log with the encrypted ID in the message.
-The message will identify the actual user who previewed the file, and, as with any audit log record, the IP address of the device where the action was performed.
+To identify the user who previewed or downloaded the file, go to the Audit Logs, and locate the log with the encrypted ID in the message.
+The message will identify the actual user who previewed or downloaded the file, and, as with any audit log record, the IP address of the device where the action was performed.

 Customizing preview IDs